Applies ToOutlook for Microsoft 365 Outlook 2024 Outlook 2021 Outlook 2019 Outlook 2016 Outlook on the web Outlook.com New Outlook for Windows

 Name: Kim AkersEmail: kim.akers@fourthcoffee.comPhone number: 123-456-7890Company:Title:

-In this case, Outlook will automatically hide Contact D, and Contact C will remain visible in your contact list.
+In this case, Outlook on the web will automatically hide Contact D, and Contact C will remain visible in your contact list.

 Example 3: Multiple subset contacts